garden-io/garden/docs/reference/commands.md

 Note that this command does not take into account any deploys depending on the cleaned up actions, and might therefore leave the project in an unstable state.
 Running `garden deploy` after will re-deploy anything missing.

+Deploys with `removeOnCleanup: false` set in their configuration are skipped by default.
+Use the `--force` flag to override this and clean up all deploys/services regardless.

 Examples:

-    garden cleanup deploy my-service # deletes my-service garden cleanup deploy            # deletes all deployed services in the project
+    garden cleanup deploy my-service # deletes my-service garden cleanup deploy            # deletes all deployed services in the project garden cleanup deploy --force    # deletes all deployed services, including those with removeOnCleanup: false

 #### Usage